Ceedz1/Cipher-Jacket-Python/README.md

 Cipher Jacket is a combination of Atbash and RSA encryption method.
 A simple monoalphabetic substitution cipher layered with an Asymmetric-key Encryption.

 ## Getting Started
-To run the program, Download & Install the following prerequisites.
+To run the program, Download & Install the following pre-requisites.

 ### Prerequisites
  - Python